Services and Specialties

 Teachers, Trainers, and Sources of Inspiration

-Therapy informed by the work and teachings of Don Beck, David Burns, Pema Chodron, Decker Cunov, Milton Erickson, Matthew Fox, Viktor Frankl, Howard Gardner, Arnold Gesell, Daniel Goleman, Thich Nhat Hahn, Rick Hanson, Harville Hendrix, His Holiness the XIVth Dalai Lama, Cheri Huber, Carl Jung, Jon Kabat-Zinn, Susan Kaiser-Greenland, Dora Kalff, Byron Katie, Fr.
-Thomas Keating, Jack Kornfield, Elisabeth Kubler-Ross, Garry Landreth, Stephen Levine, Abraham Maslow, Caroline Myss, Violet Oaklander, John J. Prendergast, Carl Rogers, Marshall Rosenberg, Selwa Said, Sharon Salzberg, Virginia Satir, Martin Seligman, Francine Shapiro, Daniel Siegel, Eckhart Tolle, Carl Whitaker, & Ken Wilber, among others.
+Marianne's therapeutic approach is informed by the work and teachings of Don Beck, Thomas Berry, Pema Chodron, Decker Cunov, Earth and All Her Beings, Charles Eisenstein, Milton Erickson, Matthew Fox, Viktor Frankl, Howard Gardner, Daniel Goleman, Thich Nhat Hahn, Rick Hanson, Harville Hendrix, His Holiness the XIVth Dalai Lama, Carl Jung, Jon Kabat-Zinn, Byron Katie, Fr.
+Thomas Keating, Jack Kornfield, Elisabeth Kubler-Ross, Stephen Levine, Joanna Macy, Abraham Maslow, Caroline Myss, Carl Rogers, Theodore Roszak, Marshall Rosenberg, Selwa Said, Sharon Salzberg, Virginia Satir, Richard Schwartz, Martin Seligman, Francine Shapiro, Daniel Siegel, Brian Swimme, Eckhart Tolle, Carl Whitaker, & Ken Wilber, among others.